Yannick Jankovits

-Yannick Jankovits (born 6 January 1987) is a French tennis player.
+Yannick Jankovits (born 6 January 1987) is a French tennis coach and a former professional player.
 Jankovits has a career high ATP singles ranking of No. 226 achieved on 14 September 2014.
-He also has a career high ATP doubles ranking of No. 226 achieved on 10 April 2017.
+He also has a career high ATP doubles ranking of No. 226, achieved on 10 April 2017.

+Career

+2016: Maiden Challenger title

-He won his first ATP Challenger Tour title on 18 June 2016 in Fergana.
+In June, he won his maiden ATP Challenger Tour title in doubles in Fergana.

+2021-present: Coaching

-He joined the French Touch Academy as the manager of team pro in 2021.
+Jankovits joined the French Touch Academy as the manager of Team Pro in 2021, where he started coaching Titouan Droguet.